Undergraduate Tuition, Fees and Living Expenses

 Case Western Reserve University will add a transportation allowance of up to $2,000 based on the student’s state of residence.

 Case Western Reserve University is primarily a residential university, and we believe undergraduate students benefit from living on campus.
 Students' financial aid eligibility is determined by subtracting the family contribution from the cost of attendance (tuition, fees, living expenses, books and personal expenses).
 For those returning students who choose to commute or live off campus (not with family), the university uses a smaller commuter cost of attendance or budget to award need-based grant.
 These students typically receive less grant assistance than those living on campus.
-For the 2018-19 academic year, students will receive $13,600 less in need-based grant, if the student has eligibility, if they choose to live off campus.
+For the 2018-19 academic year, students who matriculated in the fall of 2016 or earlier will receive $13,600 less in need-based grant, if the student has eligibility, if they choose to live off campus.